TelenorStartIoT/tutorials/README.md

-# tutorials
+# telenor-startiot-tutorials
-Collection of tutorials in markdown format
+Collection of tutorials in markdown format.